wunki/dotfiles/README.md

 ## Mplayer

-Simple and powerfull media player.
-I have it configured to display subtitles beatifully and
+Simple and powerful media player.
+I have it configured to display subtitles beautifully and